megmarv/megmarv/README.md

 I happen to be a second year student following a degree on Artificial Intelligence & Data Science awarded by Informatics Institute of Technology, affiliated with Robert Gordon University, UK.
 I will have completed my second year in a month and will move onto my placement year with a compulsory internship.
 I look forward to learning and doing my best in achieving what's required of me.

-* 🌍  I'm based in Sri Lanka
+* 🌍  I'm based in Colombo, Sri Lanka
 * ✉️  You can contact me at [aaqibrlwn@gmail.com](mailto:aaqibrlwn@gmail.com)
 * 🧠  I'm learning Data Engineering, Deep Learning